 As we’ve said, varicose veins aren’t pretty.
 Basically, they are gnarled, enlarged veins.
 Any vein can become varicose, but that most commonly affected area in your legs and feet.
 Standing and walking increase the pressure in the veins of your lower body.
 Not all veins are swollen and unsightly, though.
 Some are small and commonly known as spider veins – a milder form of varicose veins – while others look like cords lying across the surface of the skin.

 If you have them, you know that some of these veins hurt, while others are just unappealing to look at.
 Some varicose veins are harmless, while some may be signs of another medical condition entirely or lead to more serious problems and circulatory concerns.

 How do you get varicose veins in the first place?
-Arteries carry blood from your heart to the rest of your tissues, and then your veins return blood from the rest of your body through one-way valves to your heart, so the blood can’t flow backwards but is carried to your heart where it can be recirculated.
+Arteries carry blood from your heart to the rest of your tissues, and then your veins return blood from the rest of your body through one-way valves to your heart, so the blood can’t flow backward but is carried to your heart where it can be recirculated.

-The problem is, as you get older, your veins can lose elasticity causing them to stretch.
+The problem is, as you get older, your veins can lose elasticity, causing them to stretch.
 That can make the valves in your veins weak.
-Blood pools in your veins, and your veins enlarge and become varicose.
+Blood pools in your veins and your veins enlarge and become varicose.
 They appear blue because they contain deoxygenated blood – it’s still in the process of being recirculated through the lungs.
 You’re also at higher risk for varicose veins if you have a family history of the problem.

 Before we get to the nitty-gritty of preventing varicose veins, let’s examine the signs and symptoms.
 According to the Mayo Clinic, for the most part, varicose veins usually don’t cause any pain, so signs you may have varicose veins include: